Warm Dark Matter Galaxies with Central Supermassive Black-Holes

 We summarize in what follows the main results of this paper:

 \begin{itemize}

-\item {$\bullet$} {\bf (i)} We find that $ \mu(r) $ takes large positive values in the inner regions as implied by eq.(\ref{NUBH}), then decreases till vanishing at $ r = r_A $, and becomes negative for $ r > r_A $, as shown by our detailed resolution of the Thomas-Fermi equation [sec. \ref{3eje} and Fig. \ref{fnu}].
-Therefore, $ r_A $ is precisely the transition between the quantum and classical DM behaviours, $ r_A $ plays the role of the {\bf quantum DM radius} of the galaxy for galaxies exhibiting a central black-hole.
+\item {\bf (i)} We find that $ \mu(r) $ takes large positive values in the inner regions as implied by eq.(\ref{NUBH}), then decreases till vanishing at $ r = r_A $, and becomes negative for $ r > r_A $, as shown by our detailed resolution of the Thomas-Fermi equation [sec. \ref{3eje} and Fig. \ref{fnu}].
+Therefore, $ r_A $ is precisely the transition between the quantum and classical DM behaviours, $ r_A $ plays the role of the {\bf quantum DM radius} of the galaxy for galaxies exhibiting a central black hole.
 Namely, inside $ r_A $ the WDM gas is a self-gravitating {\bf quantum} gas, while for $ r \gtrsim r_A $ the WDM gas is a self-gravitating classical Boltzmann gas.
-The size $ r_A $ of the quantum WDM core turns to be smaller for increasing galaxy masses and black-hole masses.
+The size $ r_A $ of the quantum WDM core turns to be smaller for increasing galaxy masses and black hole masses.
 WDM inside a small core of radius $ r_A $ is in a quantum gas high density state, namely a Fermi nearly degenerate state with nearly constant density $ \rho_A $.
 For the three representative families of galaxy solutions we find here, the values of $ r_A $ and $ \rho_A $ are given by eqs.(\ref{res3gal})-(\ref{grangal}).
 The density $ \rho_A $ is orders of magnitude larger than its values for $ r > r_A $ where the WDM is in the classical Boltzmann regime. $ r_A $ runs between 0.07 pc to 1.90 pc for galaxies with virial masses from $ 10^{16} \; M_\odot $ to $ 10^7 \; M_\odot $ [as shown in sec. \ref{3eje}].